 - Correct soil pH: if your lawn is not performing well, have your soil tested.
 If the soil test should show a need to reduce acidity, apply lime now.
 If alkalinity needs to be reduced, apply sulfur.

-- Thatch removal: dethatch your lawn, by raking; for bad cases of soil compaction, you may have to employ the technique known as core aeration, for which lawn equipment known as "aerators" can be bought or rented
+- Thatch removal: dethatch your lawn, by raking; for bad cases of soil compaction, you may have to employ the technique known as core aeration, for which lawn equipment is known as "aerators" can be bought or rented

 - Rake leaves, or use a leaf vacuum, lest the leaves smother your grass over the winter

-- Lawn equipment care: make sure to drain old gas out of lawn mowers after last mowing
+- Lawn equipment care: make sure to drain old gas out of lawn mowers after the last mowing

 The nature of the following fall lawn care chores depends on whether it's a cool season or warm season turf grass that you have to care for: